ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_GitHub.md

 Hello!
 ```

 Click the “Commit changes…” button, then click “Commit changes”.

+> [!TIP]
-It is possible to add further notes to the commit message in the “Commit changes” window, which can be very helpful for future reference.
+> It is possible to add further notes to the commit message in the “Commit changes” window, which can be very helpful for future reference.

 ## Receiving Changes